Coordination in distributed networks via coded actions with application to power control: Coded power control

 By denoting $g_{ij}$ the channel gain between Transmitter $i$ and Receiver $j$, each realization of the global wireless channel state is given by

-where $g_{ij}\in \mc{G}$, $|\mc{G}|<\infty$; it is further assumed that the channel gains $g_{ij}$ are independent.
+where $g_{ij}\in \mc{G}$, $|\mc{G}|<\infty$; it is further assumed that the channel gains $g_{ij}$ are independent and we set $\mc{X}_0=\mc{G}^4$.
 Each alphabet $\mc{X}_i, |\mc{X}_i|<\infty$, $i\in\{1,2\}$, represents the set of possible power levels for Transmitter $i$.
 Assuming that the sets are discrete is of practical interest, as there exist wireless communication standards in which the power can only be decreased or increased by step and in which quantized wireless channel state information is used.
-In addition, the use of discrete power levels may not induce any loss of optimality~\cite{gjendemsj-twc-2008} w.r.t. the continuous case, and we elaborate more on this point in Section~\ref{sec:influence-payoff}.
+In addition, the use of discrete power levels may not induce any loss of optimality~\cite{gjendemsj-twc-2008} w.r.t. the continuous case, as further discussed in Section~\ref{sec:influence-payoff}.

 We consider three stage payoff functions $w^{\mathrm{rate}}$, $w^{\mathrm{SINR}}$, and $w^{\mathrm{energy}}$, which respectively represent the sum-rate, the sum-\ac{SINR}, and the sum-energy efficiency.
 Specifically,